rakutentech/ios-miniapp/README.md

 - `RMAAPIEndpoint` - to provide your own Base URL for API requests

 And a custom boolean target property:
-- `RMAIsTestMode` - to chose the loading mode of the API (true: testing, false: published)
+- `RMAIsTestMode` - to choose the loading mode of the API (true: testing, false: published)

 If you don't want to use project settings, you have to pass this informations one by one to the `Config.userDefaults` using a `Config.Key` as key: